System Boot

 Communication Systems

-Most communication failure is not about content — it is about the gap between what one person means and what the other person receives.
-This domain covers the signal and the noise that travels with it, the inner stance of listening, and the discipline of saying what you actually mean.
+Most communication failure isn't about content — it's the gap between what one person means and what the other receives.
+This domain covers the signal, the noise that travels with it, the inner stance of listening, and the discipline of saying what you actually mean.

 03 — Domain